What's on this page

 Does the library provide group study spaces?

 Yes, we do.
 Group study rooms are available on a first come, first serve basis.
-These rooms are located on the 2nd, 3rd, and 4th floors.
+These rooms are located on all floors.

 Where is the fiction section?

-The University Library does not have a specifically designated fiction section, but that does not mean we don't have fiction titles.
+The Marx Library does not have a specifically designated fiction section, but that does not mean we don't have fiction titles.

 You may be familiar with your local public library, which probably had a separate fiction section, but we're a little different--we are an academic library.